nmbr73/Shaderfuse/README.md

 Usage
 -----
-Just copy the whole folder resp. clone the repository into your `Fusion/Fuses/` directory (macOS: `~/Library/Application Support/Blackmagic Design/DaVinci Resolve/`; Windows 10: `%APPDATA%\\Blackmagic Design\\DaVinci Resolve\\Support\\`) or pick and choose only the .fuse files you are interested in (which is very simple as there are only two of them so far).
+Just copy the whole folder resp. clone the repository into your `Fusion/Fuses/` directory (macOS: `~/Library/Application Support/Blackmagic Design/DaVinci Resolve/`; Windows 10: `%APPDATA%\\Blackmagic Design\\DaVinci Resolve\\Support\\`) or pick and choose only the .fuse files you are interested in.

-    ATTENTION: Does currently not work on systems using CUDA (Nvidia GPUs) as I myself can only test the code on OpenCL and Metal.

 Fuses